 gtest.h is found.

-unittest/gunit directory and run the
+unittest/gunit directory and execute

-options, but you can run it with the
+any options, but you can run it with the

 option to see what options are available.